Updated: Feb. 24, 2020

 For Español click here.

-When an immigrant is granted lawful permanent resident status in the U.S., this is also known as “getting a green card.”
-It means you have been authorized to live and work in this country on a permanent basis.
+Getting a Green Card means you have been authorized to live and work in the United States on a permanent basis.

-In addition to the right to live and work in the U.S. permanently, there are numerous other benefits of getting a green card:
+In addition to living and working in the U.S. permanently, there are numerous other benefits of getting a green card:

-- You can now sponsor family members applying for their own green cards.
+- You can now sponsor family applying for their own green cards.

 - You may travel outside the U.S. and return without disrupting your status.